Martin Luther King Jr. Center

 About the Martin Luther King Jr. Center

-The Martin Luther King Jr. Community Center is located in the Howard Woods Recreation Complex at 1107 Adrian Street.
+The MLK Center is located in the Howard Woods Recreation Complex at 1107 Adrian Street.
 The center sits on 10 acres that includes basketball and tennis courts, a pavilion, a softball and little league baseball field, and a 1/3 mile walking track that connects to the MLK Equality Trail.

-The interior of the community center includes a multipurpose gymnasium with a traverse wall for youth.
+The interior of the community center includes a multipurpose gymnasium.
 The center also offers a Health and Fitness Room that includes free weights, weight machines, and cardiovascular heath equipment including treadmills and elliptical machines.
-Connecting to the gym is the commercial kitchen that serves warm dinners to youth every week day after-school, and is used frequently for special events and rentals.
+Off the gym is the commercial kitchen that serves warm dinners to youth every week day after-school, and is used frequently for special events and rentals.

 The northwest end of the center includes the Flamingo Brown Meeting Room where many local community organizations hold regular meetings each month.
 Some of the groups that meet in this room include the NAACP, The A. Phillip Randolph Organization, National Association of Negro and Professional Business Women, and the Southside Reunion Committee.
 College classes are also offered in the Flamingo Brown Meeting Room through Jackson College.

 The southwest end of the center offers the Tony Dungy/Comcast Media Lounge.
 The lounge is currently being renovated and includes multiple computers with internet access and other internet ready programs.
 The lounge includes the Comcast Digital Recording Studio’s that offer music and studio recording and learning opportunities to youth in the community.